-In the Brazilian Amazon, the retreat of the coronavirus sparks questions over immunity
+In the Brazilian Amazon, a sharp drop in coronavirus sparks questions over collective immunity

 Hospitalizations of coronavirus patients plummeted in the state from a peak of more than 1,300 in May to fewer than 300 in August.
 Excess deaths in Manaus fell from around 120 per day to practically zero.
 The city closed its field hospital.

-In a country devastated by the novel coronavirus, where more than 3.2 million people have been infected and over 105,000 killed, the reversal has stunned front-line doctors.
+In a country devastated by the coronavirus, where more than 3.6 million people have been infected and over 114,000 killed, the reversal has stunned front-line doctors.
 Manaus never imposed a lockdown or other strict containment measures employed successfully in Asia and Europe.
 And what policies did exist, many people ignored.

 In the spring, the Amazonian city became a global symbol of the devastation the disease can wreak in the developing world.
 But now it has returned to near normalcy — far sooner than many expected — and scientists and public health officials are asking why.
 The question is part of a broader debate among scientists and public health officials over the mechanics of herd immunity and the level of transmission that must be crossed before the disease starts to recede.